 Older people do feel the cold a lot so a lovely light weight but warm mohair throw makes a wonderful gift for both men and women.
 There are lots of colours available on the market so choose a colour that the gift recipient will love.

 The throws aren’t just for the bed, older people spend a lot of time sitting in arm chairs so a knee throw over their legs helps keep them warm, especially if their circulation is not great.
 These make a really thoughtful 80th or 90th birthday gift.

-Another way to beat the cold, especially if you take your elderly mum or dad on an outing is possum merino clothing or accessories like comfortable wool jackets for women or men, wool wraps, finger-less gloves or hand-warmers and socks which make great useful gifts.
+Another way to beat the cold, especially if you take your elderly mum or dad on an outing is possum merino clothing or accessories like comfortable wool jackets for women or men, wool wraps, finger-less gloves or hand-warmers and wool socks which make great useful gifts.

 The hand-warmers are perfect because they are easy for older ladies with arthritic hands to pull on and off without having to worry about getting their individual fingers in the right place.